 CPR can keep oxygenated blood flowing to the brain and other vital organs until more definitive medical treatment can restore a normal heart rhythm.

-When the heart stops, the absence of oxygenated blood can cause irreparable brain damage in only a few minutes.
+When the heart stops, the lack of oxygenated blood can cause brain damage in only a few minutes.
 A person may die within eight to 10 minutes.

 To learn CPR properly, take an accredited first-aid training course, including CPR and how to use an automatic external defibrillator (AED).